 Make Your Mark

 A passion for challenging and distinctive work is a core value that’s as central today as it was in 1919 when Cahill was founded.
-Guided by business savvy leadership, Cahill applies professionalism and appreciation for individuality to the business of practicing law and to professional development; this forms the cornerstone of Cahill’s culture.
+Guided by business-savvy leadership, Cahill applies professionalism and appreciation for individuality to the business of practicing law and to professional development.
+This forms the cornerstone of Cahill’s culture.

-Cahill’s summer associates work on client projects such as corporate diligence, researching facts and law, drafting contracts, writing briefs, preparing pleadings and motions, and assisting at depositions, hearings and trials.
+Summer associates work on client projects such as corporate diligence, researching facts and law, drafting contracts, writing briefs, preparing pleadings and motions, and assisting at depositions, hearings and trials.

 Cahill prides itself on its meritocratic culture and offers top-of-the-market compensation and benefits, including above-market bonuses in recent years.